hisahi/termisanasto/sanastot/git_github.md

 ---

+_(v.)_ to fetch
+* _(verb.)_ hakea
+> Fetching a branch means to get the branch’s head ref from a remote
+> repository, to find out which objects are missing from the local
+> object database, and to get them, too.

+---

 _(n.)_ fork
 * _(subst.)_ haarauma
 > GitHub: A fork is a copy of a repository.
 Forking a repository allows you
 > to freely experiment with changes without affecting the original project.
 - Katso myös: `branch`

+---

+_(n.)_ index
+> A collection of files with stat information, whose contents are stored
+> as objects.
+The index is a stored version of your working tree.
+* _(subst.)_ indeksi

 ---